swag-lang/swag/bin/reference/tests/language/src/230_documentation.md

 > 1. The digit itself does not matter, real numbers will be computed
 > 0. This is another one

+> WARNING:
+> Swag only supports single line list items.
+You cannot have complex paragraphs (or sub lists).

 ## Quotes

 You can create a **quote** with `>`